robertfben/Web-Visualization-Challenge/README.md

   e) Used otu_labels for the text values.

- 4) Display the sample metadata, i.e., an individual's demographic information.
+ 4) Displayed the sample metadata, i.e., an individual's demographic information.

- 5) Display each key-value pair from the metadata JSON object somewhere on the page.
+ 5) Displayed each key-value pair from the metadata JSON object somewhere on the page.

 ### References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/